-This graph compares the stockholder return on our common stock from December 31, 2011 to December 31, 2016 with that of the Russell 2000 Financial Services Index and the Standard & Poor's 500 Stock Index.
-This graph assumes that on December 31, 2011, \$100 was invested in our common stock, the Russell 2000 Financial Services Index, and the Standard & Poor's 500 Stock Index.
+This graph compares the stockholder return on our common stock from June 21, 2011 (commencement of trading) to December 31, 2015 with that of the Russell 2000 Financial Services Index and the Standard & Poor's 500 Stock Index.
+This graph assumes that on June 21, 2011, \$100 was invested in our common stock, the Russell 2000 Financial Services Index, and the Standard & Poor's 500 Stock Index.
 The graph also assumes the reinvestment of all cash dividends prior to any tax effect.
 The graph and other information furnished under this Part II Item 5 of this Annual Report shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under, or to the liabilities of Section 18 of, the Exchange Act.
 The stock price performance included in the below graph is not necessarily indicative of future stock performance.